Please email or call Treetec for a free quote on Elm Leaf Beetle treatment in Melbourne and Victoria.

 Foliar spray for Elm leaf eating insects can be done any time when in leaf but ideally it should be either when all beetles have emerged onto the tree but have not laid the eggs or as soon as possible after the eggs hatch.

 What if my neighbour has Elm Leaf Beetle and doesn't treat their tree?

-Elm beetles are much better at hitchhiking than flying, or possibly they are bone lazy, or they are smarter than the average Beetle!.
-Either way most of thier movement accross eastern Australia is by road not air.
-If your trees are isolated from other Elm trees they will be re-infested more slowly.
-Don't park under infested Elm trees in summer!.
+Elm beetles are much better at hitch-hiking than flying, or possibly they are bone lazy, or they are smarter than the average Beetle!
+Either way most of thier movement across eastern Australia is by road not air.
+If your trees are isolated from other Elm trees your tree/s will be re-infested more slowly.
+Don't park under infested Elm trees in summer!

 Neighbouring trees will see some crossover of flying Elm Leaf beetles however if your tree is properly treated it will still look very good even if your neighbour doesn't treat their tree.
 Often it is the Elm beetle larvae that do the most significant damage and they neither fly nor hitchhike (despite their obvious enthusiasm and energy).

 We have seen, inside a house, some serious staining of internal walls and fabrics from the beetles of a neighbour's tree, this happens prior to them emerging from where they overwinter.

 Legally if the trunk meets the ground within your property then you own the tree and there is some precedent in the courts that means if you own a tree you are responsible for all parts of the tree: leaves, fruit, roots and possibly even the beetles however we are unaware of the beetle bit having been tested in the courts.

 What organic controls are there for Elm Leaf Beetle damage?